zdadams1/AnySpeak/README.md

   - Input your language, select their language, and hit start.
   - Detects input voice language then speaks in the other language while saving each line in both languages in text-message style

-Download on the app store: 7/1/2023ish
+Download on Google Play: 7/1/2023ish

 <h2>Environments and Technologies Used</h2>